-Normal office hours are 9.00 am - 5.00 pm.
-Students on the MSc Modern South Asian Studies here have 9.00 am - 5.00 pm swipe card access to 11 and 12 Bevington Road.
+Normal office hours are Monday to Friday 9.00 am - 5.00 pm.
+Students on the MSc Modern South Asian Studies have swipe card access to 11 and 12 Bevington Road during office hours only.

 Recycling and the Environment

 The Oxford School for Global and Area Studies seeks to recycle as much as possible and is an active member of the NUS Green Impact scheme.
 Blue Recycling Boxes are available to use throughout 11 and 12 Bevington Road for drink cans, food tins, paper, cardboard, and plastic types 1-6.
 All recyclables must be empty or rinsed out.
 12 Bevington Road also has recycling collection points for stamps and plastic bottle tops.